Sam-Andrews/child-diet-inequality/README.md

 docker pull sammyosh/child-diet-inequality-image:latest
 ```

-Then, to execute the pipeline, run:
+Then, to build and execute the pipeline, run:

 ```
 docker-compose run --rm -p 3838:3838 pipeline
 ```

-Or, to see customisation options:
+Or, for customisation options:

 ```
 docker-compose run --rm -e FLAGS="-h" pipeline